 - Identify the existing empirical research on neurodevelopmental disorders and trauma exposure.

 Target Audience: introductory- to advanced-level OTs, COTAs, and other professionals

 Note: While many professionals may benefit from the course content, we can only guarantee acceptance of continuing education credit as described in the following CEU section.

 Continuing Education Units (CEUs)

 Sensational Brain LLC is an AOTA Approved Provider of professional development.
-Course approval ID# 00000.
-This distance-learning independent format is offered at 0.3 CEUs, Intermediate Level, OT Delivery Service.
-AOTA does not endorse specific course content, products, or clinical procedures.
+PD activity ID# 02239.
+This distance-learning, independent format is offered at 0.3 CEUs, Intermediate Level, OT Service Delivery.
+The assignment of AOTA CEUs does not imply endorsement of specific content, products, or clinical procedures by AOTA.

 ♦ Information on refunds and returns